 Children who were vaccinated overseas must have their vaccine records accessed by a GP of immunisation nurse and be offered vaccination as required.
 Once the child's records have been reviewed and updated by their GP, they can request an updated Immunisation History Statement from the AIR.

-If you have further queries regarding the immunisation History Statement needed to finalise enrolment for your child in long day care, kindergarten, family day care or occasional care, please contact a WCC Preschool Coordinator on 5559 4800.
+If you have further queries regarding the immunisation History Statement needed to finalise enrolment for your child at an Early Learning Centre, kindergarten, Family Day Care or occasional care, please contact WCC Early Years Administration team on 5559 4800.